Amirtesh/Pytorch-Torchify/README.md

 ## Example

-Here's a complete example of using TorchKit for image classification:
+Here's a complete example of using Torchify for image classification:

 ```python
 import torch